piepdx/pie-cookbook/drafts/working-draft-tactical.md

 To the Accelerator, a relationship with a Patron provides much needed operating capital, another party who is interested in the success of the Accelerator and its residents, and a sounding board for the management of the Accelerator.
 It is important to note, however, that defining a Patron's goals and metrics for success require assistance from the Accelerator, as well.

 ### Sponsor

+A Sponsor provides financial resources for the Accelerator in exchange for specific outcomes.
+These outcomes are usually defined as objectives prior to the sponsorship occurring.

+Sponsor dollars are used to support operating costs of the Accelerator.
+They are not generally used to make equity investments in Startups.

+In PIE's case, we generally worked with corporate Sponsors to help underwrite the costs of PIE.
+Some of these Sponsors collaborated with PIE to manage events that facilitated collaboration between the Sponsor and the startup  community.
+Other sponsors took an active role in the Accelerator as Mentors.

+Choosing the right Sponsors can be a challenge for Accelerators.
+Like any investor, it is important that a Sponsor's desired outcomes are in line with the objectives of the accelerator and that achieving those outcomes has a high likelihood of success during the normal operations of the accelerator.

+A great example of an effective sponsor relationship is the "Powered by Techstars" model that Techstars employee with brand sponsors.

 ### Partner
 ### Investor